Manderby/NALib/doc/Readme.txt

 basically mappings to malloc and free):

 - naMalloc            Allocates the given number of bytes.
-- naMallocIfNull      Same as naMalloc but the space will only be allocated if the pointer provided is NA_NULL.
 - naAlloc             Allocates space for the given NALib structure.
 Use it for example like this: NAArray* a = naAlloc(NAArray);
 - naFree              Frees the memory allocated with above functions.